 South Carolina | SC Picture Project | Greenville County Photos | Jones Gap State Park

 Jones Gap State Park is located about 30 miles north of Greenville – just a stone’s throw from Symmes Chapel (Pretty Place) and Caesar’s Head State Park.
 It is one of South Carolina’s finest spots to enjoy picnics, hiking, camping, and fishing.
 The park also features an environmental learning center with exhibits and a lab where students can study nature.

-Jones Gap State Park is part of the Mountain Bridge Wilderness Area, which consists of 11,000 acres of natural woodlands and mountains along the Blue Ridge Escarpment.
+Jones Gap State Park is part of the Mountain Bridge Wilderness Area, which consists of 11,000 acres of natural woodlands and mountains along the Blue Ridge Escarpment (PDF).
 The Jones Gap Trail is 5.3 miles long and follows the old Solomon Jones toll road, operated between 1840 and 1910.
 You will find campsites off this trail which are set along the water and have fire pits.

 Middle Saluda River – Jones Gap State Park

 Jones Gap State Park is home to the Middle Saluda River, which winds its way through the park.
 The Middle Saluda was the first river protected under the SC Scenic Rivers Program.